 With Moment, you can also understand how effective different mindfulness practices are by comparing your results over time.
 For example, is there a breathing practice or soundscape that brings your RHR down?
 What happens to your body’s signals when you spend ten minutes in a guided meditation versus ten minutes of unguided rest?

 If you try different practices under similar conditions (i.e., same time and place each day), you may uncover even more insights.
 Find the session that works best for you and incorporate it into your daily routine.

-Choose a guided or unguided session, set the time period (1–60 minutes or open-ended), and remain still for the duration of your session.
+3. Set the time for your session length (1–60 minutes or open-ended), and remain still for the duration of your session.
 Oura measures your heart signals best under complete stillness—movement may compromise your results.

-At the end of the session, you will see your resting heart rate and HRV trends.
+4. Analyze your results!
+At the end of the session, you will see your RHR and HRV trends.
 Use these to gain an understanding of how your mind and body are doing.

 RHR and HRV are personal.
 Comparing these metrics to others around you is less useful than comparing them to your own trends over time.